Judge Philosophies

 Feel free to ask me direct questions before the round or at any other time during the tournament.
 I do not mind clarifying.
 Also, if you want to email me, feel free (sfarias@pacific.edu).
 If you have any questions about this or anything I did not mention, feel free to ask me any time.
 Thanks!

-Sue Peterson - CSU Chico
+Sue Peterson - Chico State

 Updated 9/8/18